One of the BIG things that gets people to do things on a website (buy things for instance) are call to action (CTA) phrases.

 Basically anything that gives people 2 things: Value and a phrase to make them grab that value will usually have people performing things on your site that you want them to do and thus call to action phrases help push people from thinking into doing.

-When CTA should be used and when it should not:
+When CTA’s should be used and when they shouldn’t:

 There is always a limit in my experience to how often you should use a CTA.